 Where d1001 is the table name, meters is the name of the STable, followed by the specific tag value of tag Location as "Beijing.Chaoyang", and the specific tag value of tag groupId 2.
 Although the tag value needs to be specified when creating the table, it can be modified afterwards.
 Please refer to the Table Management section of TAOS SQL for details.

 Note: At present, TDengine does not technically restrict the use of a STable of a database (dbA) as a template to create a sub-table of another database (dbB).
-This usage will be prohibited later, and it is not recommended to use this method to create a table.
+This usage will be prohibited later, and it is not recommended to use this way to create a table.

 TDengine suggests to use the globally unique ID of data collection point as a table name (such as device serial number).
 However, in some scenarios, there is no unique ID, and multiple IDs can be combined into a unique ID.
 It is not recommended to use a unique ID as tag value.

 Automatic table creating : In some special scenarios, user is not sure whether the table of a certain data collection point exists when writing data.
-In this case, the non-existent table can be created by using automatic table building syntax when writing data.
+In this case, the non-existent table can be created by using automatic table creating syntax when writing data.
 If the table already exists, no new table will be created.
 For example:

 INSERT INTO d1001 USING METERS TAGS ("Beijng.Chaoyang", 2) VALUES (now, 10.2, 219, 0.32);